aramaraj/android-twitter-app/README.md

  * [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing
  * [codepath-oauth](https://github.com/thecodepath/android-oauth-handler) - Custom-built library for managing OAuth authentication and signing of requests
  * [Picasso](https://github.com/square/picasso) - Used for async image loading and caching them in memory and on disk.
- * [ActiveAndroid](https://github.com/pardom/ActiveAndroid) - Simple ORM for persisting a local SQLite database on the Android device

 ## Usage

 ### 1. Configure the REST client

-Open `src/adalwintweets/RestClient.java`.
+Open `src/com.codepath.apps.adalwintweets.TwitterClient.java`.
 Configure the `REST_API_CLASS`, `REST_URL`, `REST_CONSUMER_KEY`, `REST_CONSUMER_SECRET` based on the values needed to connect to your particular API.
 The `REST_URL` should be the base URL used for connecting to the API (i.e `https://api.twitter.com`).
 The `REST_API_CLASS` should be the class defining the [service](https://github.com/fernandezpablo85/scribe-java/tree/master/src/main/java/org/scribe/builder/api) you wish to connect to.
 Check out the [full list of services](https://github.com/fernandezpablo85/scribe-java/tree/master/src/main/java/org/scribe/builder/api) you can select (i.e `FlickrApi.class`).

 For example if I wanted to connect to Twitter: